What is identity management?

-Identity management focuses on managing the attributes related to the user, group of users, devices, or other network entities that require access to resources.
-It also serves to protect identities through a variety of digital identity technologies, such as passwords, multi-factor authentication (MFA), single sign-on (SSO), biometrics, and more.
+Identity management focuses on managing the attributes related to the user, group of users, devices or other network entities that require access to resources.
+It also serves to protect identities through a variety of digital identity technologies, such as passwords, multi-factor authentication (MFA), single sign-on (SSO), biometrics and more.
 This is usually achieved by adopting identity management software applications and platforms.

-In contrast, access management focuses on evaluating user or device attributes based on an organization’s existing policies and governance, then determining whether that network entity should be granted access to specific resources based on those attributes.
+In contrast, access management focuses on evaluating user or device attributes based on an organisation’s existing policies and governance, then determining whether that network entity should be granted access to specific resources based on those attributes.
 Access rights decisions are simply a yes or no decision.

 What are the main concepts of identity management?

-Identification is the ability to uniquely identify a user, device, or application within the enterprise network based on its attributes.
-Some examples include user names, process IDs, email addresses, and employee numbers.
+Identification is the ability to uniquely identify a user, device or application within the enterprise network based on its attributes.
+Some examples include user names, process IDs, email addresses and employee numbers.
 Security systems use this identity when determining if a subject can access an object.